 Then, a funny thing happened on the way to the mouthwash.

 What if every week’s happy hour revolved around a theme?
-As the world’s fastest-growing viral marketing agency, we were already leveraging buzzworthy holiday on the cultural calendar for our clients.
+As the world’s fastest-growing viral marketing agency, we were already leveraging a buzzworthy holiday on the cultural calendar for our clients.
 We had crafted stories around Budweiser for National Drink Beer Day.
 We spread the word about Del Monte’s iconic green bean casserole for Thanksgiving.
-And we were hot on the trail of some viral holidays for Meow Mix, Smuckers, Milk Bone, Mercedes and Dr. Pepper.
+And we were hot on the trail of some viral holidays for Meow Mix, Smuckers, Milk-Bone, Mercedes and Dr. Pepper.

 Why were we using these holidays for our clients but not celebrating them ourselves—and why were we not spreading the love to all?